zuplo/docs/docs/articles/gke-with-upstream-auth-policy.md

 At this point, your backend on GKE is exposed on the public internet via a GCP HTTP Load Balancer via HTTP and HTTPS.
-For this demo, we won't go through the changes, but in production you should not expose an HTTP endpoint on your API.
+For this demo, we won't go through the changes, but in production you shouldn't expose an HTTP endpoint on your API.

 :::